Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Results

 \subsection{BMA estimation}

-We use this set of determinants and estimate two distinct BMA models.
-In the first model the dependent variable is the log of COVID-19 cases p.m.p., whereas in the second model we investigate the critical determinants of the log of the mortality rate due to the coronavirus.
-The data gathering and preprocessing procedure is described in SM Section~\ref{sec:data}, whereas the mathematical background of BMA together with our inference setup is given in SM Section~\ref{sec:BMA}.
+We use this set of variables and estimate two distinct BMA models.
+In the first model the dependent variable is the log of COVID-19 infections p.m.p., whereas in the second model we investigate the critical correlates of the log of the mortality rate due to the coronavirus.
+For the estimation procedure we use data on 105 countries.
+This is the maximal set of countries for which the data on all 28 potential correlates could be attained.
+The summary statistics and the data gathering and preprocessing procedures are described in SI Section \ref{sec:data}.
+The mathematical background of BMA together with our inference setup is given in SI Section \ref{sec:BMA}.

 Fig.~\ref{fig:BMA-results} displays the respective results.
-In both situations, the determinants are ordered according to their posterior inclusion probabilities (PIP), given in the second column.
-PIP quantifies the posterior probability that a given determinant belongs to the ``true'' linear regression model.
-Besides this statistic, we also provide the the posterior mean (Post mean) and the posterior standard deviation (Post Std).
-Post mean is an estimate of the average magnitude of the effect of a determinant, whereas the Post Std evaluates the deviation from this value.
+In both situations, the variables are ordered according to their posterior inclusion probabilities (PIP), given in the second column.
+PIP quantifies the posterior probability that a given correlate belongs to the linear regression model that best describes the COVID-19 infections/mortality rates.
+Besides this statistic, we also provide the posterior mean (Post mean) and the posterior standard deviation (Post Std).
+Post mean is an estimate of the average magnitude of the effect of a correlate, whereas the Post Std evaluates the deviation from this value.

-In the inference procedure we assumed that the ``true'' model of the coronavirus outcome is a result of the baseline specification and 3 additional variables.
-Our prior belief stems from the general observation which suggests that economies are heterogeneous and a small amount of complementing factors may contribute to the extent of the coronavirus spread, while the other potential determinants may simply behave as substitutes in terms of socio-economic interpretation within a country\footnote{Nevertheless, we found that our results do not depend on the prior assumption of the size of the true model.}.
-This implies that the prior inclusion probability of each potential determinant is around $0.1$.
-We use this attribute, together with the posterior inclusion probability of each determinant, to divide the determinants into four disjoint groups:
+In the inference procedure (described in SI Section \ref{sec:BMA}) we initially assumed that the linear regression model which best describes the COVID-19 first wave infections and mortality rates is a result of the baseline specification and 3 additional variables.
+Our prior belief stems from the general observation which suggests that economies are heterogeneous, and a small number of complementing factors may contribute to the extent of the coronavirus spread, while the other potential correlates may simply behave as substitutes in terms of socio-economic interpretation within a country.
+Nevertheless, we found that our results do not depend on the prior assumption of the size of the true model.
+Altogether, this implies that the prior inclusion probability of each potential correlate is around $0.1$.
+We use this attribute, together with the posterior inclusion probability of each correlate, to divide the correlates into four disjoint groups: